Marvel Homes

 Sustainability in housing gets talked about as though it is mainly about solar panels and energy ratings.
 The homes we build in Sydney have a bigger problem than that: they are leaky, they let in humid summer air, they grow mould in the walls and under the floors, and they rely on mechanical systems to stay liveable.
 That is not sustainable.

 A genuinely sustainable home barely leans on mechanical systems to stay comfortable.
-It holds 22 degrees year-round through the physics of its envelope, not the power bill of a hard-working HVAC system.
+It holds a steady 20 to 25°C year-round through the physics of its envelope, not the power bill of a hard-working HVAC system.
 It has continuous fresh filtered air.
 It has no condensation because the surfaces never get cold enough for moisture to form.
-It lasts 50 years without the cycle of mould remediation, HVAC replacement, and insulation upgrades that standard homes go through.
+It avoids the cycle of mould remediation, HVAC replacement, and insulation upgrades that standard homes go through, because the fabric is detailed correctly the first time.

 PHI certification is the standard that verifies all of this.
 It is not a marketing badge.
 It requires independent third-party sign-off and a blower door test on the finished building.